fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 Next up are the shared pointers.
 They are essentially what Python is using in the example from earlier.
-In C++ it is called [shared_ptr<T>](https://en.cppreference.com/w/cpp/memory/shared_ptr), in Rust it actually comes in two versions;
+In C++ it is called [shared_ptr<T>](https://en.cppreference.com/w/cpp/memory/shared_ptr), in Rust it comes in two versions;
 [Rc<T>](https://doc.rust-lang.org/std/rc/index.html) and
 [Arc<T>](https://doc.rust-lang.org/std/sync/struct.Arc.html).
 ```Rc``` stands for reference counted.
 It is only made for single threaded usage as the